ShriyaBade/ShriyaBade/README.md

 CGPA: 8.65 | 2021 – 2025

+You can reach me via email at shriyabade@gmail.com or connect with me on LinkedIn at https://www.linkedin.com/in/shriya-bade-8b0b99220/ and GitHub.
 Feel free to explore my repositories and projects.
 I'm always excited to collaborate and discuss innovative ideas.
 Let's connect and create something amazing together!